yuriys-kentico/kontent-custom-element-samples/FlickrImagePicker/README.md

 ## Example output

-The element will save a value containing the URL of the image to Kentico cloud like //Image URL format https://farm{farm-id}.staticflickr.com/{server-id}/{id}_{secret}.jpg
+The element will save a value containing the URL of the image to Kentico cloud like : https://farm{farm-id}.staticflickr.com/{server-id}/{id}_{secret}.jpg

 ```
 {